HarieshVarshan/8051/8051 pin diagram.md

 - $Reset \ pin$
 	- this signal resets the whole system.
 	- on reset, the whole power supply is withdrawn and given back.
-	- RAM will lose all its information. (data)
+	- RAM will lose all its information (data) and the default values will be loaded by the processor.
 	- ROM information will be retained. (code/program)
 	- on reset, the processor executes a program called BIOS/monitor program which is used to initialize everything in the system.